SergeNm/html-css-js/README.md

 # techupchallenge
-This challenge has two questions: \n
+- This challenge has two questions
-By Using HTML and CSS, create a web page that replicates the given UI.
-Then, using JavaScript for data structure questions
+- By Using HTML and CSS, create a web page that replicates the given UI.
+- Then, using JavaScript for data structure questions

 ## How to Test/Run?
 1. for **Q1.**  Clone this repository and open **index.html** to see the web page